 Request A Mission

-Patriot Guard Riders-Pennsylvania stands (and rides) for our active duty military, veterans,
+Patriot Guard Riders-Pennsylvania stands (and rides) for our active duty military, veterans, and first responders.

 There is never a mandatory fee or charge for what we do to honor our Nation’s Heroes.